USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 3. Create a new project directory under $AMETBASE/model\_data/AQ for the input model data and copy or link post-processed model data to this directory.

-4. Configure the C-shell script aqProject.csh for the new project.
+4. Configure the C-shell script aqProject_post_only.csh for the new project.

-5. Run the aqProject.csh script to populate the AMET database.
+5. Run the aqProject_post_only.csh script to populate the AMET database.

 For example, to create a new AQ project called “aqNC2007”, use the following commands: